ArchieGoldmill/NFSMW_SunSet/mod/readme.txt

 - Enhanced road reflections.
 - Car rain effects.
 - Dynamic ligting.
+- New motion blur effect.

 Distribution:
 You are NOT allowed to distribute or reupload this mod.

 For any questions and details on how to use - join my Discord server (https://discord.com/invite/DxC6Fyf).

+Thanks to CiPHER, Toru and everyone who helped with testing.

 Made by ARCHIE
 Enjoy)